KevinKoehlerSSSA/R_sns/readme.md

 ![](dirpolis_logo_eng.png)

 # Introduction to R
-Thsi is the GitHub repository for the Intro to R class (AY 24/25) at SNS.
+This is the GitHub repository for the Intro to R class (AY 24/25) at SNS.
 On this site, you will find code, data, and other material we will use in class.
 ## Syllabus
 - [Syllabus](Syllabus.pdf)
 ## Data and codebook